microsoft/Atlas/README.md

 * Does not allow arbitrary code or command-line execution in order to limit what can be done to the machine executing a workflow

-* Currently designed for Active Directory authentication for Azure and VSTS resources
+* Currently designed for Active Directory authentication for Azure and Azure DevOps resources

 * Not yet available as a class library package